 And you know what?
 They’re not enjoying the clothes in their closets more because they lost weight.
 Not one of them is shopping better because she suddenly has more glamourous facial features or a fresh, younger-looking hairstyle.

 What has each woman chosen to do?
 She has chosen to invest in what she’s got.
-[Read more…] about How to Love What is in Your Closet
+[Read more…] about How Every Mom Can Love What is in Her Closet